-Aged 48, joined the Company in 2009 and is currently the Director - Corporate Finance & Business Development of the Company and of Chinney Investments.
-He has 25 years of experience in investment banking and accounting sectors.
+Aged 49, joined the Company in 2009 and is currently the Director - Corporate Finance & Business Development of the Company and of Chinney Investments.
+He is also a director of a subsidiary of the Company.
+He has over 25 years of experience in investment banking and accounting sectors.
 He graduated from HKU with a Bachelor of Business Administration degree and obtained a Master of Science (Financial Management) degree from the University of London.
 He is a member of The Hong Kong Institute of Certified Public Accountants.